Archaeological theory (BA3)

 Critical reflections are practiced in weekly writing assignments and group discussions, which culminate in a final essay.

-- understand and summarize texts written by influential archaeological thinkers
+- understand and summarise texts written by influential archaeological thinkers;

-- appreciate and criticize the current relevance of these texts and the theoretical trends they belong to, both in spoken word (debate) and written word (essays)
+- appreciate and criticise the current relevance of these texts and the theoretical trends they belong to, both in spoken word (debate) and written word (essays);

-- apply relevant theoretical perspectives to his/her own research and write a scholarly essay on this topic
+- apply relevant theoretical perspectives to one's own research and write a scholarly essay on this topic.

 Mode of instruction